arizvisa/ida-minsc/docs/static/tagging.rst

 an iterator is returned.
 This iterator yields a tuple containing the address the tag was found at, as well as a dictionary containing the values of the tags that were queried.
 This then allows a user to act on the tags such as emitting them to the console, or storing them in another data structure.
-See :ref:`tag-querying-examples` for an example.
+See :ref:`tag-querying-examples-global` for such an example.

 When calling :py:func:`database.selectcontents`, however, an iterator that returns the function and the tag membership is returned.
 Each iteration of this iterator will yield the address of the function, followed by a :py:class:`set` of the contents tags that were found in the function.
 This tuple can then be immediately passed to :py:func:`function.select` in order to iterate through all the contents tags matched within the database.
-See :ref:`tag-querying-examples` for how a user can use this.
+See :ref:`tag-querying-examples-content` for how a user can use this.

 Each of these functions takes a variable number of parameters as well as boolean